Vihaan3/knowledge-garden/content/index.md

 - SRS in place of spaced repetition system

 *Unfixed bugs*:
+- Search might be broken because I keep failing to integrate semantic search after paying up for an OpenAI embeddings api key :(
 - The note dates update every time I sync with my Obsidian notes (which is everyday), so the dates for every note will almost always be within the last few days.
 - There's double tagging on most notes.
+- Tailwind integration isn't working properly for some reason so the styling isn't what was intended.